amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_01.md

   game.run();
 ```

 We've discovered Amethyst's root object: [Application][ap].
 It binds the OS event loop, state machines, timers and other core components in a central place.
-Here we're creating a new RenderBundle, adding the Pipeline we created, along with our config, and building.
+Here we're creating a new `RenderBundle`, adding the `Pipeline` we created, along with our config, and building.

 Then we call `.run()` on `game` which begins the gameloop.
-The game will continue to run until our State returns Trans::Quit.
+The game will continue to run until our `State` returns `Trans::Quit`, or when all states have been popped off the state machine's stack.

 Now all that's left is to write a `main()` function to call our `run()` function: